Minimum IT requirements for studying with us

 You will also need frequent access to a reliable high-speed internet connection.
 Depending on the requirements of your course, you’ll be using this data to watch educational videos, access research and reading materials, complete online assessments,participate in discussion forums, chat groups, and virtual classes with your fellow students, and more.
 You can expect to use approximately 4.6GB per month of internet data for each subject you study, though it may be more.

-- Access to a desktop or laptop computer running Windows 10 or later, Mac OSX10.11 El Capitan or later
+- Access to a desktop or laptop computer running Windows 10 or later, Mac OS X10.14 Mojave or later

-- Access to an up-to-date internet browser (Firefox, Safari, Chrome or Edge) - Note: Internet Explorer is not supported
+- Access to an updated internet browser (Firefox, Safari, Chrome or Edge) - Note: Internet Explorer is NOT supported

 - A webcam and headset (including microphone)